Al Bidda

 Al Bidda (البدع) is a neighborhood of Doha, Qatar.
 During the 19th century it was the largest town in Qatar, before Doha, an offshoot of Al Bidda, grew in prominence.
 Al Bidda was incorporated as a district in the Doha municipality in the late 20th century.

-Qatar's Amiri Diwan (Presidential Office) has been based in Al Bidda since 1915, after being converted from an abandoned Ottoman fort.
+Qatar's Amiri Diwan has been based in Al Bidda since 1915, after being converted from an abandoned Ottoman fort.

 Etymology

-Bidda is derived from the Arabic word badaa, meaning "to invent".
+Bidda is derived from the Arabic word bada'a, meaning "to invent".
 When the previously uninhabited area first became populated, a settlement was essentially invented, hence the name.

 History

 ‘Trigonometrical plan of the harbour of El Biddah on the Arabian side of the Persian Gulf’, 1823.

 The earliest documented mention of Al Bidda was made in 1681, in a Carmelite convent's account which chronicles several settlements in Qatar.
 In the record, the ruler and a fort at "Bide" are referred to.

 19th century

 Al Bidda became the most important town in the country after the decline of Zubarah in the early nineteenth century.
 Doha, the present-day capital, developed from Al Bidda.
 David Seaton, a British political resident in Muscat, detailed one of the earliest English accounts of Al Bidda in 1801:

 Bedih [sic] is Situated in 25.18 N. Lat. and is a large open bay full of Coral banks with very unequal soundings from twelve to three fathoms, the land is low and sandy, hardly to be seen at the distance of ten Miles, on a nearer approach, it seems gradually rising from both extremes towards the centre, where it forms a ridge at the distance of half a Mile from the Shore, under this ridge near the sea, are two hillocks and a Valley between them, off each of the hillocks runs a Shoal with half a fathom at high water and between them a Channel with one and a half fathoms, and at the distance of a Mile and a half three fathoms, on the Northern hillock is a fortified House with a Wall and Square tower, in the Valley a breast Work with two Guns, and on the southern hillock two large huts with some kind of defence, and half a Mile to the Southward near the ridge is another Square building with a flag staff, under the Northern hillock is a sandy beach on which two Buglas, one Dow & one Botella were drawn up with a breast work of Stones, the only direct landing place is in the mouth of the Valley, but it would be attended with great loss without ships to drive the Enemy away as it is flanked by the breast work and boats, in which were a number of Men and ten Guns, and fronted by the two Guns in the Valley, about two Miles to the South is a Sandy beach without cover for the Enemy's snipers, but the Square building with the flagstaff must be stormed before the hillocks can be got at.